emilk/egui/egui_glium/README.md

 This crates provides bindings between [egui](https://crates.io/crates/egui) and [glium](https://crates.io/crates/glium) which allows you to write GUI code using egui and compile it and run it natively, cross platform.

-For linux you need to `sudo apt-get install libxcb-render0-dev libxcb-shape0-dev libxcb-xfixes0-dev` to use `egui_glium`.
+For linux you need to `sudo apt-get install libxcb-render0-dev libxcb-shape0-dev libxcb-xfixes0-dev libspeechd-dev libxkbcommon-dev` to use `egui_glium`.